How priors of initial hyperparameters affect Gaussian process regression models: Introduction

-In this paper, we study the sensitivity of prior distributions to the hyperparameter estimation and the performance of GPR.
-We consider different types of priors, including vague and data-dominated, for the initial values of hyperparameters for some commonly used kernels and investigate the influence of the priors on the performance of GPR model.
+This paper provides the first empirical study on this problem using simulated and real data experiments.
+We consider different types of priors, including vague and data-dominated, for the initial values of hyperparameters for some commonly used kernels and investigate the influence of the priors on the predictability of GPR models.
 The paper is organized as follows.
 Section 2 is a brief introduction to GPR.
 In Section 3, we discuss the key problem of the sensitivity of initial hyperparameters.
 Section 4 describes some different prior distributions for initial values, including both non-informative and data-dominated priors.
-Numerical experiments for different samples over different kernels are demonstrated and discussed in Section 5.
+Numerical experiments for different samples, including simulated data and real data, over different kernels are demonstrated and discussed in Section 5.
 Section 6 concludes the paper.